BipanjitGill/Rl-Seminar/README.md

 - [TeX Live](https://tug.org/texlive/)
 - [Git LFS](https://git-lfs.com)

 Of course, you need a TeX installation.
-Additionally, if you use Git for version control, install Git LFS before you clone this repository to handle large binary files gracefully.
+Additionally, if you use Git for version control, install Git LFS before you clone or push to this repository to handle large binary files gracefully.

 ## Compiling